TrellixVulnTeam/swahilipython_SCMU/Doc/library/netrc.rst

 .. exception:: NetrcParseError

-   Exception raised by the :class:`~netrc.netrc` class when syntactical errors are encountered in source text.
+   Exception raised by the :class:`~netrc.netrc` kundi when syntactical errors are encountered in source text.
 Instances of this exception provide three interesting attributes:  :attr:`msg` is a textual explanation of the error, :attr:`filename` is the name of the source file, and :attr:`lineno` gives the